cloudemprise/cfn-ovpn-cli/README.md

 ### Access Management

 AWS IAM (_Identity and Access Management_) is an authentication and authorization web service that is tightly integrated into every facet of the AWS Cloud.
 It allows for the central management of Access Controls to all AWS services and resources.
-At its crux is what is called a Policy Document that defines permissions.
+At the heart of the matter is what is called a Policy Document that defines permissions.
 It is associated with either an identity or a resource and stipulates what actions are allowed, or not allowed by that identity or resource.

 Of particular note, is a special identity refered to as an IAM Role.
 It is intended to be assumed by an entity (user, application or service), granting temporary security credentials to perform some limited task.
 When that entity is an EC2 Instance it is refered to as an Instance Profile.